advaith1/howtodiscord/docs/bugs/bug-hunter/approve-deny.md

 When approving or denying a bug, it's good etiquette to:
 - Avoid using shorthands if possible
 - Include all relevant system and client information
-- Use dynamic terms, like "latest build" or "newest mac"
+- Don't use dynamic terms, like "latest build" or "newest mac".
+Be as **specific** as you can be!
 - Be respectful
 - With duplicate reports, include links to the Trello ticket